zaval13/Terraform-AWS/README.md

 ## Deploying cotainerized Wordpress site on AWS EC2 instance.

-#### Docker:
-- create image with Jenkins, Terraform, Ansible
-- start container with volume for data persistence
+Create Grafana and Graphite containers + Collectd

 #### Jenkins:
 - pull project from Github
 - run jobs for Terraform and Ansible